simolus3/drift/docs/content/en/docs/Using SQL/moor_files.md

 - generated methods for queries can be used in transactions, they work together with auto-updating queries, etc.

+If you're using the `fromJson` and `toJson` methods in the generated Dart classes and need to change the name of a column in json, you can do that with the `JSON KEY` column constraints, so `id INT NOT NULL JSON KEY userId` would generate a column serialized as "userId" in json.

 ### Dart components in SQL

 You can make most of both SQL and Dart with "Dart Templates", which is a